ldebruijn/graphql-protect/docs/enforce_post.md

 A rule that enforces the use of HTTP POST method when sending operations to the upstream GraphQL API.

+The rule will block requests with non-POST HTTP methods **only** if the requests contain GraphQL operations.
+If no operation is found it will still forward the request to the upstream.
+This is useful for accessing GraphiQL for example through Go GraphQL Armor.

 <!-- TOC -->